caprover/caprover-website/README.md

 ### Build

-Simply run `yarn build` and all data will be converted into static html files inside `website/build` directory.
+Simply run `yarn build` and all data will be change into static html files inside `website/build` directory.